theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > “ It       was an  opportunity they gave to some     of the officers after the armistice , ”
 # .
-NPr/ISg+ V   D/P NSg         IPl+ V    P  I/J/R/Dq P  D   NPl/V    JC/P  D   NPr       . .
+NPr/ISg+ V   D/P NSg         IPl+ V    P  I/J/R/Dq P  D   NPl/V    P     D   NPr       . .
 > he       continued . “ We   could  go      to any    of the universities in      England or    France . ”
 # NPr/ISg+ V/J+      . .
 IPl+ NSg/VX NSg/V/J P  I/R/Dq P  D+  NPl+         NPr/J/P NPr     NPr/C NPr+   . .
 >